medialab/xan/docs/cmd/map.md

 1,4,5,4
 5,2,7,10

+The expression can optionally be read from a file using the -f/--evaluate-file flag:

+    $ xan map -f expr.moonblade file.csv > result.csv

 For a quick review of the capabilities of the expression language, check out the `xan help cheatsheet` command.